News From Joshua Tree

 I don't believe nearly 2 weeks have gone by since the last note.

-We are on my land in Joshua Tree and have been here about 4 or 5 days.
+We are on my land south of Joshua Tree and have been here about 4 or 5 days.

 I'm sitting in the van typing this.